PiotrJagla/Embedded_Projects/README.md

 # Snake
 I used dot-matrix and joystick to create a snake game with stm32-F302R8 <br>
-I can also control the snake speed with potentiometer <br>
+I can control the snake speed with potentiometer <br>
-When game is started the LED to the right lights green, but when i lose LED turns red.
+When game starts the LED to the right lights green, but when i lose LED turns red.
 There is also short blink of blue light when i collect a dot <br>
 Scored points are counted with 2 7-seg displays <br>
 I used freeRTOS is this project to properly multiplex 7-seg displays and dot-matrix <br>
 <img src="https://github.com/PiotrJagla/EmbeddedDemoProjects/assets/76881722/3f638a0d-2471-46c0-952e-a13e278808d8" width="500" height="600" />